MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-tls12-config.md

 This topic describes how to enable Transport Layer Security (TLS) protocol version 1.2 for a System Center Operations Manager management groups.

+::: moniker range="sc-om-2019"

+> [!NOTE]
+> TLS 1.2 for Solaris 10 is supported with Operations Manager 2019 UR3 and later.

+::: moniker-end

 Perform the following steps to enable TLS protocol version 1.2:

 ::: moniker range="sc-om-2016"